Why Alcohol Is So Hard to Quit: Cunning, Baffling, and Powerful

 Alcohol doesn’t just affect the body.
 It rewires the brain.

-It numbs pain temporarily while amplifying it over time.
+It numbs pain temporarily but amplifies it over time.

-And the longer we’re in it, the harder it gets to tell the difference between real relief and the pause between problems.
+But the brain is so deeply wired into the loop that it becomes hard to tell the difference between actual relief and the brief pause between problems.

 The Turning Point